Steam-Chat-Bot/node-steam-chat-bot/README.md

 In other words, I don't do a whole lot of testing.
 I do my best not to break things, but *stuff happens*.
 If you [found](https://github.com/Efreak/node-steam-chat-bot/issues/new) or [fixed](https://github.com/Efreak/node-steam-chat-bot/compare/) a bug, you know what to do.

-Note: Please read the file CONTRIBUTING.md before creating a pull request.
+Note: Please read about [CONTRIBUTING](CONTRIBUTING) before creating a pull request.
 If your pull request goes against what is said, it will not be accepted and we will ask you to fix it.